Autism Act 2009: Reception

-Sasha Daly, Policy & Parliamentary Manager at TreeHouse, said: "At TreeHouse we believe that there is still much work to be done to improve services for the one in 100 children and young people with autism.
+Sasha Daly, Policy and Parliamentary Manager at TreeHouse, said: "At TreeHouse we believe that there is still much work to be done to improve services for the one in 100 children and young people with autism.
 Their parents all too often have to fight to get the right provision for their children.
 We will be working with the Department for Children, Schools and Families to ensure that they keep to their word to implement these improvements."

 Richard Mills, Director of Research at Research Autism, said: "This is a wonderful end to a determined campaign led by the NAS.
 We are hopeful that it will lead to an improvement in services and support for adults with autism in England.
 As the evidence base for effective services for adults is poor we hope that the Autism Strategy, that will underpin the Act, will take full account of the potential contribution of research to the development of effective services.
 Research Autism is proud to have been associated with this campaign."